coelacant1/Delta-Bed-Calibration-Tool/README.md

 TLDR: This is a program which can calibrate delta printers from an inaccuracy of +/- 2mm(Or more!
 But this was the test value) to an accuracy of +/- 0.015mm in under five minutes.

-/* If you would like to help keep this project going and updated frequently, while also helping me get my college textbooks, then donate to my paypal account - steventrowland@gmail.com */

 //What

 I very recently started to work on a program which will calibrate a delta style 3d printer, which I made to calibrate my Rostock Max V2.
 This calibrates my printer without even touching the endstops, shimming the bed, or any other interesting method with which I have seen.
 But with recent tests, I have corrected my printer from a tolerance of about +/- 2mm (yeah, it was far off) to a tolerance of approximately +/- 0.015 in less than five minutes.